 When you step into your dorm room for the first time, it may feel like an overwhelmingly plain space with nothing but white walls everywhere you look.
 This is actually a good thing.
-Think of it as a fabulous blank canvas that you can transform with your own style.
+Think of it as a fabulous blank canvas that you can transform into your own style.

 Decorating a dorm room could be your first experience with making all the design decisions on your own, and that’s just the beginning of what makes decorating your dorm room so awesome.